ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 #### Swift 3/ Swift 4

-Before running the `pod install` command, make sure to use Cocoapods version [1.1.0.beta.1](https://github.com/CocoaPods/CocoaPods/releases/tag/1.1.0.beta.1).
+Before running the `pod install` command, make sure to use CocoaPods version [1.1.0.beta.1](https://github.com/CocoaPods/CocoaPods/releases/tag/1.1.0.beta.1).

-For apps built with Swift 3.0/Swift 4.0, you may receive a prompt saying "Convert to Current Swift Syntax?" when opening your project in Xcode 8 (following the installation of BMSCore) do not convert BMSPush, BMSCore or BMSAnalyticsAPI
+For apps built with Swift 3.0/Swift 4.0, you may receive a prompt saying "Convert to Current Swift Syntax?" when opening your project in XCode 8 (following the installation of BMSCore) do not convert BMSPush, BMSCore or BMSAnalyticsAPI

 This will installs your dependencies and creates a new Xcode workspace.
 ***Note:*** Ensure that you always open the new Xcode workspace, instead of the original Xcode project file: